sparshsah/foggy-ml/README.md

 # foggyML
 homebrew machine learning
-(inspired by a variety of lessons, blog posts, and StackOverflow answers on the Web)
+(inspired by my college courses, plus a heaping spoonful of lessons, blog posts, and StackOverflow answers on the Web)

 ## fann
 Arbitrary-depth, arbitrary-width feedforward artificial neural network.